 So fresh, so clean, so much better for your equipment.

 Here’s another cost-savings for you: a PM plan can help you cut down on energy bills.
-It may be a line item that you’ve reviewed in the past and declared unchangeable, but conducting preventative maintenance on your back-of-house equipment can help you identify machines and appliances that are running overtime - and running up your utility bill.
+It may be a line item that you’ve reviewed in the past and declared unchangeable, but conducting preventive maintenance on your back-of-house equipment can help you identify machines and appliances that are running overtime—and running up your utility bill.
 According to the U.S. Department of Energy, preventive maintenance helps save up to 20% year over year on energy expenses.
 Imagine having that kind of wiggle room in your budget simply because you properly cared for the equipment in your restaurant.

-There’s a bunch of buzzwords that basically add up to one thing: having a better understanding of the equipment in your back-of-house (and the data to back it up) will allow you to make better business decisions, streamline processes and purchases, and plan for the future.
+Actionable insights offer a better understanding of the equipment in your back-of-house.
+Having the data to back it up your decisions will allow you to make better business choices, streamline processes and purchases, and plan for the future.

-If preventative maintenance is so adept at cutting costs and making processes more efficient, then why don’t all restaurant operators have a plan in place?
+If preventive maintenance is so adept at cutting costs and making processes more efficient, then why don’t all restaurant operators have a plan in place?